mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Reading state information...
 Done
 {% endhighlight %}

-And then next up, we want to install RVM.
-Now you can do a one-liner to install RVM but because we're on a production machine, we want to be a bit pickier; all we're going to do is download the RVM installer which you can just get from the website and that's just a single Bash script.
+You can install RVM using a one-liner but, as we are on a production server, we want to be a bit pickier about the version we are using.
+Luckily, RVM offers an alternative way to install by downloading a single script...

 {% highlight console %}
 # cd /root